-  Keep food off of the ground.
+Keep food off the ground.

 We can help you achieve both of these goals and are always happy to discuss your birdfeeding with you.
 If you know others who are having a negative experience with birdfeeding due to rodents, please recommend them to read these tips, give them a copy of our Rodent Remedies flyer, or send them to us for advice.
 We've helped thousands of people feed birds without problems and know what works.
 Now read on to start exploring solutions—and don’t give up!

-Offer foods they generally don’t want:
+Offer foods they generally don’t eat:

-For seed, use feeders they can’t access:
+For seeds and nuts, use feeders they can’t access:

 We invite you to visit your local Wild Birds Unlimited to get expert advice on choosing the rodent-proof products that work best for your yard.
 If you don't have a nearby store, you can also find most of these items on our online shop.